Counter-Currents

 Second, since when is the presence of ethnic restaurants an index of social well-being—as opposed, say, to social trust, neighborliness, and other values that Robert Putnam found decline as diversity increases?[1]

-Third, what percentage of non-whites run ethnic restaurants?
+Third, what percentage of nonwhites run ethnic restaurants?
 Is it even 1%?
 I would gladly allow them to stay if we could deport the rest.
 But even better, if there is such a crying need for shawarma, why not learn to cook it ourselves?

 And those “entire neighborhoods that didn’t exist before,” actually did exist before.
 At first they were occupied by white people, who were displaced by black riots and crime.
 Then they were occupied by blacks, who were displaced by hipsters driving up rents and calling in the police to enforce their preferred standards of behavior.

 Diversity, in short, is not progress for all.
 Diversity is just a euphemism for fewer white people, especially “boring” white people who have families and yards but often lack tattoos and a taste for micro-brews.
-Do you really think these people won’t eventually start fighting back against their ethnic displacement?
+Do they really think these people won’t eventually start fighting back against their ethnic displacement?

 The third reason Fukuyama gives for emulating the Star Wars cantina comes from biology.
 Diversity, he informs us, is “crucial to [biological] resilience” and “the motor of evolution itself.”
 Amazingly, Fukuyama does not see that this is actually an argument for racial and cultural homogeneity and separatism.
 For when two distinct species occupy the same ecological niche, the result is the destruction of biological diversity through extinction or hybridization.
 If human biological and cultural diversity are values, then ethnonationalism follows as a matter of course, for ethnonationalism creates barriers to the chief causes of biological extinction, namely habitat loss, competition from invasive species, hybridization, and predation.